wilkensJ/natal26-intro-classical-shadows/README.md

+# !!
+New deadline for the challenge: 18.03.2026 !!
+Please send your solutions and the code plus a short CV and motivational letter to jadwiga.wilkens(at)jku.at.

 # Quantum at the Dunes 2026 in Natal
 ## Lecture Notes on Introduction to Classical Shadows

 The challenge:
 # A Classical Shadows Challenge: Estimating Overlap between two single qubit quantum states